intermine/im-docs/docs/support/troubleshooting-tips.rst

 Error messages
 --------------

-If you encounter a problem when running Ant, try adding the verbose flag:
+If you encounter a problem when running a task, try adding the verbose flag:

 .. code-block:: bash

-	$ ant -verbose
+	# add --stacktrace flag to get the complete error message

-This should output a more useful error message.
+	$ ./gradlew builddb --stacktrace

 Logs
 ----